Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/operational-notes.md

 _Operational model, staffing, and budget expansion_

-The operational model behind the proposed Infrastructure Core includes staffing, global coordination, infrastructure needs, and the conceptual budget shape.
+These notes outline the working model behind the proposed Infrastructure Core: staffing, global coordination, infrastructure needs, and the rough budget shape.

 ## Core Staffing Model